risulkarimx1/locax-ai/README.md

 3. Locax will automatically find CSV files in the folder
 4. Start editing your localizations!

-### CSV Format
+### CSV/Excel Format
-Your CSV file should have the following structure:
+Your CSV or Excel file should have the following structure:
 ```csv
 key,context,en,es,ja
 ui:start_button,Main menu start button,Start Game,Empezar Juego,ゲームを開始